 REI caters to outdoor enthusiasts with a taxonomy that reflects how shoppers think about their adventures:

-- Categories Based on Activities: Camp & Hike, Climb, Cycle, Water.
+- Categories based on activities: Camp & Hike, Climb, Cycle, Water.

-- Seasonal Adjustments: "Winter Gear" or "Summer Essentials" emerge at relevant times.
+- Seasonal adjustments: "Winter Gear" or "Summer Essentials" emerge at relevant times.

 As a pan-European fashion retailer, Zalando customizes its taxonomy to regional preferences.
 For example:

-- Localized Categories: "Rainwear" is emphasized in Nordic countries, while "Beachwear" takes prominence in Mediterranean regions.
+- Localized categories: "Rainwear" is emphasized in Nordic countries, while "Beachwear" takes prominence in Mediterranean regions.

 - Occasion based search filters: Tailored to cultural and seasonal trends, such as "Festive Wear" in December or "Oktoberfest Outfits" in Germany.